ngrunwald/gavagai/README.md

  ["java.awt.Button$AccessibleAWTButton" :exclude [:locale]])
 ```

 The converters are registered under the namespace in which they are declared.
 They will not conflict with converters on the same classes registered in other namespaces.
 They accept a map as an optional first argument, which is the default options for every class registered.
+Individual options will be merged with the default options.

 You can register a class by giving its name as a string, and add optional arguments to the declaration:
   - `:exclude` will exclude the given methods from the resulting map